ClancyLab/PAL2/README.md

 This repository contains code to implement PAL2.
-It was created within the CONDA enviroment, and instructions for installing within it are available in the [Documentation](http://pal2.readthedocs.io/).
+It was created within the CONDA enviroment, and instructions for installing it are available in the [Documentation](http://pal2.readthedocs.io/).

 * Any questions or comments please reach out via email to the authors of the paper.